trazadera-public/trazadera-lens-sdk/README.md

 ```
 timestamp metric1=value1 metric2=value2 ...
 ```
+Considering the following:
-Where `timestamp` is the current timestamp UTC ISO 8601 format, and `metric1`, `metric2`, etc. are the metric names and their corresponding values.
+- `timestamp` is the current timestamp UTC ISO 8601 format.
+- `metric1`, `metric2`, etc. are the metric keys.
+Only alphanumeric characters, underscores, and hyphens are allowed.
+- `value1`, `value2`, etc. are the corresponding metric values.
+They can be integers, floating-point numbers, or strings.
+Do not include any space.

 Example:
 ```